PhDs and Doctoral degrees

 As part of the admissions process, you must identify a potential research supervisor before submitting a formal application to enrol in a PhD.
 A supervisor must be an academic member of staff at UC.
 Over 500 academics at UC have expertise in a large variety of topics.
-To identify experts in a given area and to find out about the research interests of staff in your discipline, you can search the Department/School website or the UC Research Database (UC SPARK).
+To identify experts in a given area and to find out about the research interests of staff in your discipline, you can search the school or department website, or the UC Research Profile database.

 If you identify any possible supervisors, please contact them directly to discuss your potential research topic and ascertain whether suitable supervision might be available.
 When you have identified a supervisor who is willing to support your application to enrol please complete the admissions documents.

 Specific qualification entry requirements

 If you have any questions or would like some more information please fill in an enquiry form.

 During your doctoral degree you will investigate a research topic and develop your research skills, culminating in the submission of a thesis for examination.
 The thesis undergoes examination by two independent examiners prior to you having an oral examination.